EnChiSu/Master-Thesis/Check Point 3/README.md

 This is the summary of my reading documentation of the past 2 weeks:<br/>

-1. Book Review:<br/>
+1. Book Review:<br/>(reference: [Introduction to Applied Bayesian Statistics and Estimation for Social Scientists](https://www.springer.com/gp/book/9780387712642))
-About Hierarchical models
+   1. Hierarchical models in general (Ch9)

 2. Literature Review:<br/>